Website Design: Selling Clothes Online Part 1

 Next week, we'll carry on looking at clothing websites, focusing on navigation and branding more generally, as well as the way interactivity is used.

-If you've seen any good clothing websites that you think we should take a look at, let us know in the comments box below!
+If you've seen any good clothing websites that you think we should take a look at, let us know!